Autofill Help

 Import mode:

-- Append – Append profiles, autofill rules, advanced options, exceptions, text clips, and variables in the CSV file to the existing data.
+- Append β Append profiles, autofill rules, advanced options, exceptions, text clips, and variables in the CSV file to the existing data.
 This option allows you to import individual sections (e.g.,

 ### AUTOFILL PROFILES ###

-TIP: If you have a lot of autofill rules you'd like to reorder, then it's faster if you export your settings to a CSV file, reorder the rules in a text editor, and import the settings back into Autofill.
-Similarly, if you want to move many rules into different profiles at once, then it's best to do this in a text editor by reassigning their profile IDs (e.g., c1
+TIP: If you have a lot of autofill rules you'd like to reorder, then it's faster if you export your settings to a CSV file, reorder the rules in a text editor, and import the data back into Lightning Autofill.

 As an alternative, you can also import data from a remote file by entering the file's URL in the field below the main Import/Export box and clicking Import.
 The URL needs to point to a plain text file that has the same structure as the exported CSV data.
 The server hosting this file needs to have the following two response headers: